 The best time to visit is from May to September before it gets too cold – though this is also when it’s at its busiest and a timed reservation system is in place (abolished, it seems, in 2023).
 Many parts of the National Park are open year-round, so consider going off-peak instead; Yosemite can make an excellent fall camping spot in October, or visit this incredible national park in April to beat the peak crowds.

-Badger Pass Ski Area is a popular family skiing, and snowboarding spot in winter or the more adventurous may like to try a snowshoe hike through Mariposa Grove or cross-country skiing on Glacier Point Road.
+Badger Pass Ski Area is a popular family skiing, and snowboarding spot in winter, or the more adventurous may like to try a snowshoe hike through Mariposa Grove or cross-country skiing on Glacier Point Road.

 2. Lake Tahoe

 Another beautiful nature spot in Northern California is Lake Tahoe, the perfect destination for nature lovers all year round.
-In winter, the area is known for being a world-class skiing destination, but it is also a great place to visit in summer, with spectacular scenery perfect for those that enjoy hiking, biking, and kayaking.
+In winter, the area is known for being a world-class skiing destination, but it is also a great place to visit in summer, with spectacular scenery perfect for those who enjoy hiking, biking, and kayaking.

 Fall can be another colorful, albeit chilly time of year for road tripping Lake Tahoe without the crowds and enjoying its majestic beauty.